Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Main Results

-More importantly, we omit piecewise constant rewards---in this case, $\hat{D}_{\text{MB}}$ and $\hat{D}_{\text{FD}}$ are zero except on a measure zero subset.
-Only algorithms based on the policy gradient theorem can be used to handle these kinds of rewards.

-\begin{remark} \rm A particular setting where Assumption~\ref{assump:lipschitz} fails to hold (or holds with bad Lipschitz constants) is when $\pi_{\theta}$ directly maps perceptual inputs to actions~\cite{levine2016end}.
-Then, the dynamics are highly nonlinear.
-Instead, our focus is on settings where the state space is physical---i.e., the state vector consists of the positions, angles, and velocities of parts of the robot and its environment.
-For these settings, we believe Assumption~\ref{assump:lipschitz} is justified. \end{remark}
+\begin{remark} \rm This standard assumption is needed to ensure that we can estimate the gradient using finite differences.
+It is somewhat strong---e.g., it rules out commonly used quadratic rewards.
+In practice, the state space is often compact, in which case the Lipschitz continuity assumption becomes redundant.
+However, we cannot handle discontinuous rewards or dynamics (including piecewise constant rewards).
+In these cases, the policy gradient may diverge near the discontinuities; thus, the sample complexity of estimating this gradient may diverge as well.
+In principle, we could handle discontinuities as long as the policy visits these discontinuities with zero probability. \end{remark}

-Finally, for any function $h$, we let $L_h$ denote its Lipschitz constant and $\bar{L}_h=\max\{L_{\nabla h},L_h,1\}$. \begin{assumption} We assume that $p(\zeta)$ is $\sigma_{\zeta}$-subgaussian. \end{assumption} This assumption is standard~\cite{akametalu2014reachability,berkenkamp2017safe}.
+Finally, for any function $h$, we let $L_h$ denote its Lipschitz constant and $\bar{L}_h=\max\{L_{\nabla h},L_h,1\}$. \begin{assumption} We assume that $p(\zeta)$ is $\sigma_{\zeta}$-subgaussian. \end{assumption} This assumption is required for proving concentration---e.g., it is typically assumed in the context of safe reinforcement learning~\citep{akametalu2014reachability,berkenkamp2017safe}.
+In practice, perturbations due to noise are often bounded (which implies the noise is sub-Gaussian), especially for our setting of interest---e.g., forces due to wind, friction, or slippage have bounded magnituded.
 We are interested in settings where $\sigma_{\zeta}$ is small. \begin{definition} \rm A system is \emph{nearly deterministic} if $\sigma_{\zeta}\ll1$. \end{definition} In particular, we are interested in the dependence of the sample complexity on $\sigma_{\zeta}$.